 Common sense suggests less exposure to cellphone radiation is better, and the cautious thing to do is own a phone with the lowest SAR rating.
 Your attention should be on Samsung at this point because they make 12 of 20 lowest SAR Smartphones.
 This makes a very substantial difference, users of the twenty highest SAR cell phones in the USA can absorb several HUNDRED times more radiation in their heads than users of the twenty lowest SAR smartphones.

-For example, the Samsung Galaxy Note 3 N900V made for Verizon has an FCC measured SAR of only 0.35 W/kg (watts per kilogram). while an Apple iPhone 6 Plus exposes a user’s head to a whopping 1.19 W/kg.
-That’s a 340% increase from highest to lowest on these high-end smartphone devices.
+For example, the Samsung Galaxy Note 9 N960U has an FCC measured SAR of only 0.33 W/kg (watts per kilogram). while an Apple iPhone XS Max exposes a user’s head to a whopping 1.0 W/kg.
+That’s tripple the RF radiation exposure from highest to lowest on these very popular 2018 high-end smartphone devices.

 Samsung was able to do this because regulatory groundwork was done by Silicon Valley start-up Vortis Technology.
 Under the leadership of Vortis CEO, Jim Johnson, Vortis led-the-way for changing an out-dated FCC rule on July 10, 2003, which had long forced cell phone companies to use antenna’s that transmitted 360 degrees, transmitting isotropically, known as omnidirectional in the wireless industry.

 After the FCC’s isotropic rule was changed so hearing aids would not be disrupted by phone radiation — Samsung went into R&D mode, leading to an innovative antenna system three years later in 2006, in their words, “enhances handset safety by radiating most of the transmitted RF energy away from the handset user” (more energy from back of phone) and improved RF (radio frequency) performance.

 Through most of the smartphone era, Samsung has consistently produced the lowest SAR cell phones.
 So, why haven’t more manufacturers adopted modern antenna technologies that both improve user safety and enhances cell phone performance?